We explain the difference between priority and non-priority bills and what types of bills fall under each category.

 Create a budget to make sure all of your priority bills are covered, before spreading out your remaining funds fairly between your non-priority debts.

 If you are struggling financially, it is best to contact your provider to see if they can come to an affordable arrangement.
 And again, you can also get free debt advice from the likes of Citizens Advice and StepChange.

 Please note that creditors can add a default to your credit file if you miss or make reduced payments for three months or more, which could affect your ability to get credit in the future.
 Think about setting up direct debits or standing orders so you don’t miss payments.

-Check out our article giving tips on how to check your credit score for free.
+Check out our article on how to budget in six simple steps, for more advice.

 Disclaimer: All information and links are correct at the time of publishing.